My Hydrajaws pull-tester has stopped working and I cant get a read on the gauge?

 I would like to buy a few items from your online store but I am not sure of the shipping cost?

-No worries.
-Just add the items to your cart as you please, when you are done simply view your cart and use your post code field to calculate your shipping before proceeding to payment.
+Just add items to your cart and when you are done simply view your cart and enter your delivery post code in the field provided to calculate your shipping before proceeding to payment.
 The website does the rest, to see how your shipping cost is charged click here.
 You may be eligible for free shipping.

 I'm a 30-day trade account customer.
 Can I also purchase online?